 “Living to love God and serve our local communities.”

 Welcome to St James’s Church!
 We are a warm, inclusive and outgoing Christian family of all ages from all parts of the community, which is delighted to welcome new people.
-Everybody has a place in the worship of our great God and Father; all are welcome at God’s altar, at the gatherings on Sunday and midweek and at our social meetings and parties.
+Everybody has a place in the worship of our great God and Father; all are welcome at God’s communion table, at the gatherings on Sunday and midweek and at our social meetings and parties.
 We love children and the noise they make reminds us of their value!
 There are children’s groups to join and toys and books are available at the back of the church.
 We would very much like to welcome you for coffee or tea after the services, to help ensure that you are included in our vibrant church and community life and have the opportunity to learn more about our faith.

-On 29th February our vicar and friend Stephen buckle will be retirement to start a well earned retirement with his wife Elaine.
-We will miss him very much .
-Please will you join us in praying earnestly to our father god to send us a suitable godly and enthusiastic man or woman to be our vicar, teacher and guide.
-There is a prayer meeting for this every two or three weeks.
-The next one will be at 15 Church End Biddenham at 8.00 pm 10th February 2016.
+On 29th February our vicar and friend Stephen Huckle left his post as our vicar to start a well earned retirement with his wife Elaine.
+Please will you join us in praying earnestly to our Father God to send us a suitable godly and enthusiastic man or woman to be our vicar, teacher and guide.
+There is a prayer meeting for this every few weeks.
+The next one will be at 15 Church End Biddenham at 8.00 pm 22nd May.
 Do please come and join us